-INDUSTRY CODES OF PRACTICE AND STANDARDS & GUIDELINES
+INDUSTRY CODES OF PRACTICE, STANDARDS & GUIDELINES

-There are numerous Codes of Practice and standards and guidelines developed for farming of livestock in Australia.
+There are numerous Codes of Practice and Standards and Guidelines developed for farming of livestock in Australia.
 Legislation needs to keep up with constantly developing farming practices and consumer expectations.

 ANIMAL WELFARE LEGISLATION IN VICTORIA

-AUSTRALIAN ANIMAL WELFARE STANDARDS AND GUIDELINES (AAWSG)
+AUSTRALIAN ANIMAL WELFARE STANDARDS AND GUIDELINES

-Nationally consistent standards and guidelines for the welfare of livestock are being developed, cooperatively by government and livestock industries.
-The welfare standards and guidelines are based on the revision of the current Model Codes of Practice for the Welfare of Animals.
-The VFF are working with government to have the AAWSG adopted in Victoria.
+Nationally consistent standards and guidelines for the welfare of livestock are being developed cooperatively by government and livestock industries.
+The welfare standards and guidelines are based on the revision of the current model Codes of Practice for the Welfare of Animals.
+The VFF are working with government to have the Australian Animal Welfare Standards & Guidelines (AAWSG) adopted in Victoria.

-The welfare standards and guidelines for livestock aim to streamline livestock welfare legislation in Australia, ensuring that it is both practical for industry and results in improved welfare outcomes.
+The AAWSG for livestock aim to streamline livestock welfare legislation in Australia, ensuring that it is practical for industry and results in improved welfare outcomes.

-Australian producers have always been aware of their responsibilities for livestock welfare, however, increasing awareness among consumers is placing significant pressure on our livestock industries to improve animal welfare.
+Australian producers have always been aware of their responsibilities for livestock welfare, however, increasing awareness among consumers is placing significant pressure on livestock industries to improve animal welfare.
 The development of welfare standards and guidelines underpins access to overseas markets and reinforces Australia's international leadership in livestock welfare.
 Without such change Australia risks losing consumer confidence and significant national and international markets.

 Electronic national livestock identification system

+We ask the Victorian government to ensure zero financial impact on-farm during the implementation and to install safeguards to guarantee supply chain costs don’t burden livestock producers as the system matures.
 The Victorian government must commit to the long term implementation of this system through investment that will result in improved supply chain traceability and emergency animal disease response outcomes.
-There must be significant focus on enforcement in areas of the industry that have a lessened awareness of the biosecurity risks and their responsibilities; namely hobby farmers in peri-urban sectors and non-accredited online sales of livestock.
+There must be significant focus on enforcement in areas of the industry that have a lessened awareness of the biosecurity risks and their responsibilities; namely hobby farmers in peri-urban areas and non-accredited online sales of livestock.

 red meat senate inquiry